 An additional certification for “teaching students with disabilities, birth to grade 2” is similarly possible, but early childhood coursework on our campus is not currently offered to non-majors.
 Candidates interested in an additional certification for early childhood can take relevant coursework in the summer at a community college, and then transfer those credits here as electives.

 For any questions about additional certifications, the best place on campus to get good information is the Career Services Office.

 The last page of each of IEC program plan packet lays out requirements for that concentration.
-Generally, all have a similar structure: four courses to fulfill specific categories at the lower level (100-200) and six courses with more freedom of choice at the upper level (300-400).
+Generally, all have a similar structure: a mix of courses at lower (100-200) and upper (300-400) levels.
 Math is an exception; all but one of the courses in the math concentration are prescribed.

 Each concentration has some quirks and these are described in a bit more detail below.
 The sooner you have a clear sense of which concentration will work for you, the easier it is to determine what courses to take in a given semester.
 We ask that you commit to a concentration when applying to the program, that is, after completing FSA 212 and are ready to change from IECW to a “full-fledged” IEC major.